-A Gas Station, a Wendy's Parking Lot, Walmart?!
-The Weirdest Places Real Moms Have Given Birth
+The Weirdest Places Real Moms Have Given Birth, from a Chick-Fil-A Bathroom to a Walmart Parking Lot

-Last night, Seth Meyers revealed he and wife Alexi Ashe welcomed their second child, son Axel, a day earlier.
+In April, Seth Meyers revealed he and wife Alexi Ashe welcomed their second child, son Axel.
 But this was no ordinary delivery.
 The newborn made his dramatic entrance in the lobby of the new parents’ apartment building.

 “I called 911 and over the course of a minute conversation, I said, ‘We’re about to have a baby — we’re having a baby — we had a baby,’ ” the talk show host recounted.